Visiting Muxia Spain | A Magical Village in Galicia

 On the other hand, there are multiple buses that connect Santiago de Compostela to Muxía.

-The buses to Muxia take 2 -3 hours depending on the route and cost around €6.65 for a one-way ticket.
+The buses to Muxia take 1 hour 45 minutes – just under 3 hours depending on the route.
+Tickets cost around €6.75 for a one-way ticket.
 Oftentimes online ticket sales offer a discount.
 Schedules fluctuate and change with the season.

 Santiago de Compostela to Muxia Buses via Monbus